7enno/NextFlows/docs/design.md

 # Design Document: Notes & FAQ Search MCP

 ## Pitch
-Computer Engineering students generate a massive volume of dense, technical documentation—from code snippets to lab reports—that becomes difficult to navigate over time.
+Computer Engineering students generate a massive volume of dense, technical documentationâ€”from code snippets to lab reportsâ€”that becomes difficult to navigate over time.
 This Notes & FAQ Search server is designed for students and developers who need instant, context-aware answers directly from their local study materials.
 The MCP exposes standard directory reading, exact-match FAQ retrieval, and keyword-based text search tools, allowing an AI engine to act as a highly specialized academic assistant without relying on external web searches.

 ## User & Demo Story
 **User:** "How do forwarding rules eliminate data stalls in our MIPS pipeline lab?"